cloudrift-ai/rift-docs/docs/tutorials/image-generation/comfyui-tutorial.md

 ## Pull and Run the ComfyUI Image

-Once you have rented a GPU and connected to the Fair server, run the following Docker command to pull and start the Docker container for ComfyUI:
+Once you have rented a GPU (rent at [https://neuralrack.ai](https://neuralrack.ai)) and connected to the Fair server, run the following Docker command to pull and start the Docker container for ComfyUI:

 ```bash